Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/podcast-interview-lewis-mcneill.html.markdown

 It was surprisingly expensive – €90 each per day – which is really frustrating because flying is so much cheaper.
 When you stop flying, you realise the injustice of the transport system.
 But it’s not a like-for-like journey, so in reality it’s great value.
 They had a lovely little cabin (no sleeping in a container!) with a sea view, great food and lots of time to read and reflect and to practice their Spanish.
 A highlight was seeing the stars at night, because when else are you going to be that far from human habitation?
 They got to know the crew and were really sad to leave the boat at the end.
 The trip felt like a holiday in itself.

-> "When you stop flying, you realise the injustice of the transport system."
+> When you stop flying, you realise the injustice of the transport system.

 The best part was that you slowly acclimatise to where you’re going, you’re not just dropped from an artificially ventilated pod into a new climate.
 Yes, it does take ages, and that’s not going to suit everyone, but it’s important to recognise the benefit of these different modes of travelling.